 At 19.00 on 23 October, the destroyers were ordered to proceed toward a position off Egersund to intercept a group of 20 German fishing vessels supported by one escort ship.
 Here the destroyers captured and sank the German 391-ton weather ship WBS 5 (ex-trawler Adolf Vinnen), which was operating in the area to provide weather information for break-outs by the heavy cruiser (ex-pocket battleship) Admiral Scheer and heavy cruiser Hipper.
 Before the German vessel was sunk, its Enigma cipher machine and associated code books were seized.

-Distant cover for 'DNU' was provided by a force, which departed Scapa Flow at 15.30 on 23 October, comprising the battle-cruisers Hood and Repulse, light anti-aircraft cruisers Dido and Phoebe, and destroyers Bulldog, Douglas, Isis, Keppel and Mashona.
+Distant cover for 'DNU' was provided by a force, which departed Scapa Flow at 15.30 on 23 October, comprising the battle-cruisers Hood and Repulse, the light anti-aircraft cruisers Dido and Phoebe, and the destroyers Bulldog, Douglas, Isis, Keppel and Mashona.